Kimsey Run Lake

 The negative about Kimsey Run Lake is that is just has portable toilet bathrooms.
 Well, maybe that is a positive that at least it has portable toilet bathrooms.
 It doesn’t have any of the amenities of Trout Pond – running water, flush toilets, hot showers, camp sites, etc. It’s just a decent-sized lake for spending the day fishing or relaxing and watching wildlife.

-Kimsey Run Lake South
+Kimsey Run Lake Rules

-Kimsey Run Lake North
+Kimsey Run Lake Rules

 Catch and Release at Kimsey Run Lake